blackflux/lambda-monitor/src/plugin/docs/assorted/@default.md

 :small_blue_diamond: `other`

-*File describing how to setup monitoring.*
+*File describing how to setup project.*

 Contains basic instructions on how to set up monitoring project.